 When you arrive you should visit your Airman and Family Readiness Center (AFRC).
 They can assist you in writing your resume or Curriculum Vitae (CV).
-You must be command-sponsored and have a visa to work in the United Kingdom.
+You must be command-sponsored and have a vignette to work in the United Kingdom.
 They can also help you with gaining employment on-base.
 The bases are located in a very rural area so opportunities may be limited.

 Curriculum Vitae (CV)